kmarr21/ATPTennisPrediction/README.md

-# Predicting ATP Match Outcomes: From Traditional Rating Systems to Graph Attention Networks
+# Predicting ATP Match Outcomes: Traditional Rating Systems to Graph Attention Networks with Latent Style Factors

 > **Work in Progress**: This project was started as part of an MS Data Science capstone at Tufts University, but certain adjustments are still being made and are ongoing...